MRMRMRMAY/Advanced-Software-Analysis-202102/README.md

 # 4. How to run your project.
 Load the probject using pychrom, execute the file "main.py"
 # 5. How to adjust parameters.
+The variables from line 15 to line 24 in "main.py" correspond to the mentioned parameters.
+You could change all variables except K which should be associated with the input file.